lupyuen/lupyuen.github.io/src/pinedio.md

 _Why test SPI?_

-SPI is the critical Data Bus that __connects the key components__ of PineDio Stack...
+SPI is the Data Bus that __connects the key components__ of PineDio Stack...

 1.  __SPI Flash__